Who we are

-Lawyers for Nature (LFN) is a Community Interest Company whose origins lie in the successful legal assistance given by our co-founder, Barrister Paul Powlesland, to a grassroots campaign to save thousands of street trees from being felled in Sheffield.
-We aim to democratise access to legal support for those seeking to defend the natural world.
+Lawyers for Nature (LFN) is a collective of lawyers, researchers and campaigners that have come together to work on behalf of nature.
+We are incorporated as a Community Interest Company whose origins lie in the successful legal assistance given by our co-founder (Paul Powlesland) to a grassroots campaign, saving thousands of street trees from being felled in Sheffield.

 We seek to change the legal profession.
 We do this broadly in three ways: by supporting students and lawyers to engage with law that aims to protect nature; advocating for the Rights of Nature through the use of soft power, adapting the corporate governance of organisations around the UK; and through research on cutting-edge legal concepts related to nature, including legal representation of non-persons and how that interacts with the right to a healthy environment.
+Read more about Our Work here.

 Paul Powlesland - Head of Legal